sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/dataset.rst

 The Dataset REST APIs allow you to manage the Datasets.

-Below are the various Dataset APIs available in Fire Insights.
-They should be executed after you have logged into Fire Insights.
+Below are the various Dataset APIs available in Sparkflows.
+They should be executed after you have logged into Sparkflows.